-This section should be used to address Assessment Criterion 3, 7 or 11 - Capacity, capability and resources to deliver the project.
+This section should be used to address Assessment Criterion 3- Capacity, capability and resources to deliver the project.
 Provide details of any relative to opportunity and career disruption considerations, where relevant.

 1. Team Capacity and Capability relevant to this application (maximum one A4 page)